-This Practice Note covers the terms of the Teachers’ Pension Scheme (TPS) that apply to members who joined the TPS before 1 April 2015 (the pre-2015 TPS), including the legislation governing the pre-2015 TPS, its administration, eligibility requirements, contribution levels and benefit features, and scheme documentation.
+This Practice Note covers the terms of the pre-2015 Teachers’ Pension Scheme (pre-2015 TPS), including the legislation governing the pre-2015 TPS, its administration, eligibility requirements, contribution levels and benefit features, and scheme documentation.

 This Overview provides a brief outline of the content in the ‘Central government pensions’ subtopic of Lexis®PSL Pensions, including the old Fair Deal, Fair Deal 2013, public sector pension schemes such as the National Health Service Pension Scheme, the Principal Civil Service Pension Scheme and the Teachers’ Pension Scheme, and the role of the Pensions Regulator in respect of public sector pension schemes.